jrehor/kcc/README.md

 The main reason explicit loops are missing from k is because they are *unnecessary*.
 Of course k has loops, but they are *implicit* and hardly ever referred to by that name.
 The existence of `while` construct, although k has it, is better be ignored.

-Loops are available in k in form of **five** simple and strong abstractions known as **adverbs**.
+Loops are available in k in form of **six** simple and strong abstractions known as **adverbs**.
 Each by itself, and even more so when combined together, are sufficient to completely displace the way of thinking in explicit loops.
 Also, it comes without saying that k supports **recursion**, which is no less elegant way to avoid loops in many pracatical situations.

 But lets focus on adverbs.
-Here is the majestic five:
+Here is the majestic six:

 ----------------
 adverb **each** is `f'x`